Sirius Satellite Radio

 The future of satellite radio

 The merger is now official.
 The new company is called SiriusXM Satellite Radio.
 They've recently consolidated their channel lineups, so channel numbers are the same whether you have a Sirius or XM radio.
-Check out the new channel lineup for more info.

 A note to Canadian satellite radio users: there have been no plans announced for a merger between Sirius' and XM's respective Canadian divisions.